Making the ‘right’ choices

 Choosing is your right

-In your life you most like have come to a point at which you’ve had make a choice.
-Most likely there have been times when you’ve looked back after receiving feedback from a specific situation and kicked yourself for having made the ‘wrong’ choice.
+In your life, you have most likely come to a point at which you’ve had to make a choice.
+Most likely, there have been times when you’ve looked back after receiving feedback from a specific situation and kicked yourself for having made the ‘wrong’ choice.

 What’s interesting about this is that at the moment of making that choice, you most likely would have thought that it was the ‘right’ decision given a variety of options that you realised or not to be present.

-So kicking yourself about having made a choice that brought you feedback different to the one you were expecting will not really do anything for you.
-I’ve seen so many people get angry with themselves and embody a rather un-resourceful state, as a result of feedback.
+So kicking yourself about having made a choice that brought you feedback different from the one you were expecting will not really do anything for you.
+I’ve seen so many people get angry with themselves and embody a rather un-resourceful state as a result of feedback.

 “People always make the best choice available to them given their unique model of the world and of their situation”.